what-crud/vue-crud/docs/guide/cookbook/getting-started.md

 The initial configuration of communication with the API has been defined here.

-`Vue.http.options.root` - root url for each request.
-Thanks to this parameter, you will no longer need to add your api domain to each request.
 `Vue.http.interceptors` - list of request interceptors.
 In this example interceptor with **Authorization: Bearer `token`** header has been created.
 This interceptor has to authenticate each request and force logout if request doesn't pass authentication

-So, if your app doesn't require authentication, you can this code:
+So, if your app doesn't require authentication, you don't have to type this code:

 ```js
 Vue.http.interceptors.push((request, next) => {